uber-go/fx/config/README.md

 ### Static configuration providers

-Static configuration providers conform to the `Provider` interface and are bootstraped first.
+Static configuration providers conform to the `Provider` interface and are bootstrapped first.
 Use these for simple providers such as file-backed or environment-based configuration providers.

 ### Dynamic Configuration Providers